Launching: Troubleshooting (AWS)

-The below Q&A troubleshooting guide will hopefully resolve any issues you may have when setting up the product for the first time.
-If you’re still having problems, please Contact Matillion Support.
+The below Q&A troubleshooting guide will hopefully resolve any issues you have when setting up Matillion ETL for Redshift for the first time.
+If a problem persists, please contact Matillion support.

-Q. The product cannot get through loading my Project
+Q. The product cannot get through loading my Project.
+Why?

-Q. The product loads, but then immediately says “Connection lost”.
-What gives?
+Q. The product loads, but then immediately says "Connection lost".
+Why?

-If your browser is not directly connected to the Matillion instance then this error may occur.
-There could be an EC2 Load balancer and/or a proxy server between your browser and the Matillion instance.
+If your browser is not directly connected to the Matillion ETL instance, then this error may occur.
+There could be an EC2 Load balancer and/or a proxy server between your browser and the Matillion ETL instance.

-A. Matillion uses the AWS API’s to discover Redshift instances running inside the same region as the Matillion instance.<
+A. Matillion ETL uses the AWS API to discover Redshift instances running inside the same region as the Matillion instance.

 - If the IAM Role attached to the instance does not have the permission to list the Redshift clusters, then the Cluster section will be empty.
 You can add such a policy.

-- If you did not attach an IAM role, this can be worked around - refer to the documentation on Managing Credentials to see how to add manual API keys and set them as the active credentials.
+- If you did not attach an IAM role, this can be worked around.
+Read Manage Credentials to see how to add manual API keys and set them as the active credentials.

 - If your Redshift cluster is in a different region, you should consider moving Matillion to the same region as it will reduce latency between the instance and Redshift.

-Q. Matillion cannot connect to Redshift, but I don’t know why.
+Q. Matillion ETL cannot connect to Redshift, but I don't know why.
 Any ideas?

-- Under the Inbound tab click Edit then Add Rule.
+- Click the Inbound tab and then click Edit and then click Add Rule.

-A. See this article which explains how to use an IAM User instead of an IAM Role.
+A. Read Manage Credentials, which explains how to use an IAM User instead of an IAM Role.

 Q. The Matillion instance has a login page.
 What is the username and password?